PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Title:

-Following the PlayEveryWare, Inc. logo should be the title of the document in pink text, followed immediately by a horizontal rule.
-To accomplish the pink text color, the typesetting system [LaTeX](http://www.latex-project.org) is used.
+Following the PlayEveryWare, Inc. logo should be the title of the document centered, followed immediately by a horizontal rule.

 As an example of how to properly add a title to the document, below is the markdown used to create the header for _this_ document.
 Markdown: